 Your plan and goal can cover virtually anything.
 You may want to propose ideas for a new program or develop a new project, event, activity, or enhance an existing project with new supplements that you develop.
 To successfully execute your plan, be sure to consider your plan in terms of time, money, and energy involved.
 Especially consider school activities and the amount of time you have.
 Also, consider whether or not the resources needed are available.

-- Submit Application, Preliminary Plan and Plan of Work for approval to the 4-H Council Executive Board by November 10, 2016.
+- Submit Application, Preliminary Plan and Plan of Work for approval to the 4-H Council Executive Board.
 Turn in paperwork to the Glenn County UCCE Office.

 - Wait for notification of acceptance from the 4-H Council Executive Board.